 It’s one of the oldest problems in teaching – managing transitions.
 Every time the bell rings, students are up, they’re walking the halls, they’re chit-chatting.
 Three minutes later another bell rings – but how many are where they’re supposed to be and ready to work?
+This is where math warm-ups come in.

 In my teacher education classes, I was never taught about DoNows, “bell-ringers,” or math warm-ups.
 But once I moved from elementary to middle school, I had to find time to get situated and take attendance while students were entering and exiting the classroom.
 I needed something to keep my students busy right away.
 Idle hands and all that…